hlasimpk/CASP15_high_accuracy/README.md

 # CASP15_high_accuracy

-This repository keeps the scripts used for high-accuracy assessment by the Lupas team in CASP14.
+This repository keeps the scripts used for high-accuracy assessment by the Rigden team in CASP15.
+This has been derived from the code repository created for CASP14 by Joana Pereira.

 ## Content